twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/right-samaadhi-and-right-insight-third-stage%zh.rst

 _`The existence of the three worlds`

-After contemplation of the mind objects related to the past and future of the five sense objects (i.e., eye, car, nose...) the following knowledge arises to Mr. Brown.
+After contemplation of the mind objects related to the past and future of the five sense objects (i.e., eye, ear, nose...) the following knowledge arises to Mr. Brown.
 Even though the mind consciousness cannot go out from the mind-door (manodvāra) or except the manodvāra cannot incline toward other doors, it can pay attention to any desire object and clinging object.
 He can investigate and experience directly the nature of the mind and its characteristics and wondrous nature, that his insight knowledge of non-self nature becomes more clear and able to make his own decision on it.
 Therefore, he understands that if there is no mind and there will be no world (loka), and if loka exists, it depends on the decision of the mind.

 **Note**: An arahant takes the object of Nibbāna, even though he has the mind not clinging to it as the world (loka).
 He just stops at seeing, hearing, just stops at knowing, etc. that liberate from the concept of loka.